nf-core/chipseq/README.md

 Default: `./results`

-### `--rlocation`
-Some steps in the pipeline run R with required modules.
-By default, the pipeline will install these modules to the specified directory if not already available.

-Default: `~/R/nxtflow_libs/` _(UPPMAX config only)_

 ### `-c`
 Specify the path to a specific config file (this is a core NextFlow command).
 Useful if using different UPPMAX projects or different sets of reference genomes. **NB:** one hyphen only (core Nextflow parameter).